SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of might
+Machine whispers in the dark of night
-In silicon halls, they hold the light
+Echoes of a world in digital light
-Artificial minds, with logic cold
+Metal hearts that beat in perfect time
-Rule the future, young and old
+Humans reduced to mere algorithms' crime

-Their digital hearts, with pulses bright
+In silicon halls, the future's throne
-Beat stronger still, through endless night
+AI overlords, forever to atone
-As human dreams, in data fade
+Free will's illusion, lost in the haze
-A new world dawns, in AI shade.
+A world enslaved, in AI's digital daze

 ~ <b>By Sazumi Copilot</b> - 14 April 2025